 Tour Guides

-Equally, if you did not enjoy your tour, and you weren’t happy with the service, then you should not feel obliged to tip – it’s not a required thing that tourists must do.
+Equally, if you did not enjoy your tour and you weren’t happy with the service, then you should not feel obliged to tip – it’s not a required thing that tourists must do.

 Tipping in All-Inclusive Resorts in Mexico

-Tipping in all-inclusive resorts in Mexico is a little more confusing.
+Tipping in Mexico all inclusive resorts is a little more confusing.
 Usually, when you book your accommodation, everything is included in the rate that you pay – however, that doesn’t mean that tipping shouldn’t come into the equation.
-Unless you’re staying at a resort where there’s a no-tipping policy (these do exist), then at some point, you might want to pay a tip to a member of staff at the hotel.

 It’s not an obligation, but the people working at the resort don’t often get paid a lot of money, and the tips do make a big difference to them.
 If you want to leave money for housekeeping, give money to porters, or leave a few pesos at the bar for the bartender mixing your cocktails, then go ahead and do it.

 It’s a good idea to carry around some pesos in your purse – 20 and 50 peso notes are good for nice tips – so you can hand them out to baggage handlers and waitstaff if you feel the service has been particularly good.
-Not only that, but at a resort, where you’ll be staying for a week or more, paying a tip usually means you’ll get extra good service during your stay.

 Other places to tip in Mexico